Stopping Cancer Early – The Best Possible Investment

 Our clinical programs today cover tumors across five cancer types: breast, lung, ovarian, pancreatic and prostate cancer.
 And to give us the big thinking required for this big goal, we’ve designed our research programs to encourage the collaboration of multiple disciplines such as material science, engineering, biology, computer science and technology, and, of course, biology and medicine at institutions around the world.
 We believe that all of these disciplines have critical thinking to contribute.

-Review our timeline to see what we’ve accomplished so far in just 10 years.
+Review our timeline to see what we’ve accomplished so far.
 We have teams of researchers creating innovations such as the magneto-nano sensor developed to measure blood bio-markers for prostate cancer.
 This device is 10,000 times more sensitive than existing tests.
 Another innovation is Canary’s novel Microbubble Project that uses an enhanced ultrasound-based imaging technique, recently approved by the FDA.
 And we have numerous clinical studies underway and planned, and other collaborations with academia and industry.

 Early cancer detection just makes sense in quality of life, in economic impact, in societal impact.
 The National Cancer Institute estimates that one in two men will get cancer in their lifetime, and one in three women.
 We aren’t waiting any longer, the time for action is now.
 We hope you’ll join us in our early cancer detection revolution.